 Psoriasis is a chronic skin disorder affecting more than 4.5 million men and women.
-It is a long-lasting disease that develops when your immune system sends faulty signals that tell your skin cells to grow too quickly.
+It tends to come and go unpredictably.
+Psoriasis is not infectious and does not result in scarring.
+It is a long-lasting skin disorder which develops when your immune system sends faulty signals which tell your skin cells to grow too fast.

-Psoriasis commonly affects the skin of the elbows, knees, and scalp, but it can be found anywhere on the body.
-It is also more common in areas of repeated rubbing and constant use.
+Psoriasis commonly affects the skin on the elbows, knees, and scalp, but it can be found anywhere on the body.
+It is also common in areas of repeated rubbing and constant use.

 Types of Psoriasis

 There are several different types of psoriasis, and some people get more than one type.
-Some patients start with one type of psoriasis but later change to a different type.
+Some patients start with one type of psoriasis but it can later change to a different type.

 - Plaque or psoriasis vulgaris—The most common type of psoriasis characterized by thick, red patches of skin covered by flaky, silver-white scales.